MatthewPortman/galaxymusic/README.md

 # GalaxyMusic

-Making galaxies with music and music with galaxies.
+Making galaxies with music and hopefully... eventually... music with galaxies.

 ## Overview